victor-istomin/incrementalSpellCheck/README.md

  ## Supported compilers

-C++ 14 with at least partial SFINAE is needed.
+C++ 14 with at least partial expression SFINAE is needed.
 Testsed on:
   * Visual Studio 2015 update 3
   * gcc 7.2